-Learn how to cook fluffy, perfectly seasoned Quinoa to use in bowls, salads, wraps, or as a simple healthy side dish.
-Vegan & GF.
+Learn how to cook fluffy, perfectly seasoned quinoa every time.
+A simple side dish, or use in healthy bowls, salads, or wraps.
+Vegan and GF.

-By now, everyone knows how to cook quinoa- for goodness sake; the directions are on the package!
-But I wonder if knowing how to cook it and making it taste good are two different things.
-So I thought I would share how I cook quinoa in case you need some inspiration in the quinoa-making department.
+By now, everyone knows how to cook quinoa—for goodness sake; the directions are on the package!
+But knowing how to cook it and making it taste good are two different things.
+Quinoa’s bitterness can throw many people off, so I thought I would share how to cook quinoa perfectly and season it from a chef’s perspective.

 I love this Quinoa recipe because it is really versatile and pairs well with everything!
-I often batch cook this (make a double batch) on Sunday and serve it daily throughout the week- in different ways.
+Kind of like rice.
+I often batch-cook it (make a double batch) on Sunday and serve it throughout the week—in different ways.
 See below!
+It also freezes great.

 But first, What is quinoa?